mikecali/gitops-demo-infra-use-case/README.md

 To perform the demo using the artifacts and the instructions hin this repository, you need to have the following setup.
 1. Ansible Tower 3.8 or higher Setup
-2. 2xRHEL 8 servers that will be your targer nodes 1xRHEL 8 Application Server
+2. 2xRHEL 8 servers that will be your target nodes.
+   * 1xRHEL 8 Application Server
-   1xRHEL 8 DB Server
+   * 1xRHEL 8 DB Server

+Note to make sure that your RHEL servers are registered through Red Hat Satellite of CDN because the playbooks will need to download specific packages needed for the demo.

 # Sample Use-cases